hacktardinc/hacktardinc.github.io/_posts/2024-10-27-Dissecting-USB-Traffic.md

 ##### Characteristics:

-- **Direction**: Control transfers can be bi-directional, meaning they can both send and receive data.
+- **Direction**: Can be bi-directional, meaning they can both send and receive data.
-- **Data Size**: Control transfers are limited to small amounts of data, typically used for configuration or setup purposes.
+- **Data Size**: They are limited to small amounts of data, typically used for configuration or setup purposes.
 - **Guaranteed Delivery**: Control transfers ensure that data is successfully delivered.
 If there’s an error, the transfer is retried.

 ##### Control Transfer Stages: